mebusy/notes/dev_notes/AI_CS188_AdversarialSearch.md

 ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/cs188_advS_why_pacman_starves.png)

+Earning 10 points for eating a dot.

 issue  : starve ( loop in a range  )

 danger of replanning agents

 the plan they have in their head does not really have to be consistent.
 Every step you do a new plan.

-10 points for a dot.

 The problem is if we take the right branch , look at that state ( right,  2nd level ) , it's just like the state of the root .
 (1 is a bit left, another is a bit of right)